tinatmyiu/Case-Study---Private-Water-Trucking-in-Syria/README.md

 Without currency and fuel unit, the cost is not measurable and comparable with each other so the data with currency and fuel unit of NA will be removed.

-4. Check if the units for currency, fuel_unit and delivery distance are the same for all uuid.
+4. Check if the units for currency, fuel_unit and delivery distance are the same for all uuid

 If they have different units within the same variable, a conversion of unit should be applied to unify the units.
 The results show that the units are unified.